SystemsBioinformatics/dynamic-community-fba/docs/4_community_matrix/home.rst

 and thus can again be used to perform FBA.

 To streamline the handling of multiple models, we have developed the ``CommunityModel`` class.
-The class offers a structured representation of combined metabolic networks, integrating stoichiometric information from individual GSMMs/SBML models.
+The class offers a structured representation of combined metabolic networks, integrating stoichiometric information from individual GSMMs/SBML models [1]_ [2]_.
 By merging the information of each model, we can examine the intricate world microbial communities, their dynamics, and phenotypic potentials.

 The ``CommunityModel`` class is a direct subclass of the ``cbmpy.CBModel`` class.
 By building upon the foundational ``cbmpy.CBModel``, the ``CommunityModel`` inherits all of its capabilities, ensuring compatibility and ease of use.
 All functionalities available in the ``cbmpy.CBModel`` class are retained in the ``CommunityModel``.
 Additionally, the latter can be effortlessly exported to an SBML file, enabling its analysis in various tools.